wiktor256/react-store/README.md

 React Store uses [weak-map](https://github.com/drses/weak-map) shim, and [xtend](https://github.com/Raynos/xtend).

-Optional StoreHttpGetMixin depends on [q](https://github.com/kriskowal/q) and [SuperAgent](https://github.com/visionmedia/superagent).
-These libraries should be provided by the app.
-The mixin can be easily implemented using jQuery or other library of choice.

 ## Private Stores

 If a store doesn't need to be shared by an entire application, it can be initialized with a rootComponent set to a specific view component.
 Only that component will be refreshed.